NBA News: Damian Lillard Responds To Shaquille O’Neal With Diss Song

 Most fans have crowned Lillard as the winner of the first round, which is unlikely to go down well with O’Neal.
 The back-and-forth between them will probably extend as both stars happen to take pride in their rapping abilities.
 O’Neal has yet to respond to Lillard’s newest song, but a tweet he sent out earlier today was met with hundreds of replies quoting rhymes from the scathing diss track.

 Lillard is now preparing for the 2019-2020 NBA season with hopes of capturing a title at last.
 Coming off a Western Conference Finals appearance, the Portland Trail Blazers are expected to contend once again this year.
-The team continues to search for the final piece of the puzzle with rumors linking them to Andre Iguodala, as previously reported by The Inquisitr.
+The team continues to search for the final piece of the puzzle, with rumors linking them to Andre Iguodala, as previously reported by The Inquisitr.

 Now that Lillard has matched O’Neal’s efforts on the mic, he is determined to continue building his basketball legacy.
 Having improved nearly every season since his arrival in the NBA, Lillard is tasked with leading the Blazers to a championship.